 When we slow down to stretch, we give our bodies a chance for that very important, basic function… breathing.
 Deep breathing oxygenates our muscles, calms our nerves, and helps our bodies relax.
 This increases blood flow to our muscles, allowing them to recover, whether it’s from a tough workout or a tough day at the office.

 Slow down.
 Stretch.
 Take five to ten minutes (at least) every day to focus on your breathing and on your body.
 Inhale through your nose to filter out all the dust and impurities from the air.
 Also, inhaling through your nose helps regulate the air temperature and humidity for your lungs.
-Feel your breath flow into your diaphram and your abdomen as you stretch deeply.
+Feel your breath flow into your diaphragm and your abdomen as you stretch deeply.
 Then, exhale through your mouth.
 Your exhaling should be slower than your inhaling because longer exhaling will allow your body to relax more fully into the stretches.

-Full Back Body Arch Stretch
+Backward Back Stretch

 Primary Muscular Focus: Spine Flexibility, Core, Chest, and Psoas Muscles